-The Branch includes options in the leases to provide flexibility and certainty to the Branch operations and reduce costs of moving premises and the extension options are at the Branch's discretion.
+The Branch includes available options in the building lease to provide flexibility and certainty to the Branch operations and reduce costs of moving premises.
+The extension options are at the Branch's discretion.

 At commencement date and each subsequent reporting date, the Branch assesses where it is reasonably certain that the extension options will be exercised.